OpeningDesign/encryption-test/README.md

 Assumes you have your pgp key correctly configured on your local machine (see below) and your public key has been added to the repo by a follow collaborator.

 - Windows: `./git-crypt unlock`
+  - **Warning:** git-grypt might not work if you have any special character in your local repo path.

   - If Powershell

     - Navigate to the top level of the project folder (the level that has `git-crypt.exe` inside) hold down the Shift key and right-click the project folder.
 The context menu will contain an entry, ‘Open PowerShell window here'.
       - then `./git-crypt unlock`

   - If GitBash

     - Navigate to the top level of the project folder (the level that has `git-crypt.exe` inside) right-click the project folder.
 The context menu will contain an entry, ‘Git Bash Here'.